Heptabase logoHeptabase

 Obsidian

-Infinite spatial canvas for visual knowledge organization
+Infinite spatial whiteboards for visual mapping

 Local-first markdown notes (you own your data)